Set up Connect with your own license

 }

 If the refresh task has failed you will need to understand why before determining your next step.
-The reason for the failure will be documented in the "result"
+The reason for the failure will be documented in the "result" field.
+Please find an example response below.

 {